This post may contain affiliate links. Please read our disclosure policy.

 Spinach Feta Turkey Burger Ingredients arranged on a granite surface.

-• Ground Turkey: Choose a lean grind (93% is ideal), a mix of light and dark meat for the juiciest burgers.
+• Ground Turkey: Use 93% lean, not breast meat; a mix of light and dark keeps the burgers juicy.
 I find that ground turkey breast is too lean for this recipe.

 • Spinach: Use fresh spinach here, not frozen.
 Look for vibrant green leaves that are crisp and perky, without any yellowing or wilting.